Respect for Human Rights

-Pursuing Fair Recruitment and Selection
+Fair Recruitment and Selection

-Santen has formulated the policy of recruiting and selecting new employees without regard to the applicants' nationality, place of origin, sex, family situation, or creed, etc., which are unrelated to the applicants' aptitude or abilities.
+The Santen Group has formulated the policy of recruiting and selecting new employees without regard to the applicants' nationality, place of origin, sex, family situation, or creed, etc., which are unrelated to the applicants' aptitude or abilities.

 In the employee selection process, we conduct fair recruitment and selection based on the appropriateness and ability of applicants without asking inappropriate questions that may violate human rights.

 The Santen Group sets up a desk with staff speaking local languages in each country or regional branch to accept various consultations and reports on harassment, discrimination, and other human rights-related issues from all employees, including contract and temporary staff.
 We respond appropriately to accepted consultations and reports with full consideration of personal information and privacy.

 Believing that all employees, who have been becoming more diverse due to the globalization of our business, must respect human rights and act in accordance with a high standard of ethics, the Santen Group has enhanced training programs and other measures to raise employees' awareness of respect for human rights.
 In Japan, we provide education about harassment and discrimination cases, the desired behavior of employees, and other topics, on the occasion of new employee training and e-learning-based follow-up training.
 In addition, newly appointed managerial staff are required to receive training to learn the roles and desired behavior of managerial staff through case studies on harassing behavior.